ropensci/mctq/README.md

 Chronotype Questionnaire (MCTQ) data in R for all of its three versions (standard, micro, and shift).

-> Please note that this package have not been [peer
+> Please note that this package has not been [peer
 > reviewed](https://devguide.ropensci.org/softwarereviewintro.html) yet.
 > We plan to submit it to [rOpenSci](https://ropensci.org/) in March
 > 2021 .
-We also plan to write a article about it and to add it to
+We also plan to write an article about it and to add it to
 > [CRAN](https://cran.r-project.org/).

 Today MCTQ is one of the best quantitative and validated methods available to assess peoples’ sleep behavior and to correlate circadian features of human biology with other factors (like geographic factors).
-It has become a indispensable tool for sleep and chronobiology scientists when more objective measures (like actigraphy) are not viable.
+It has become an indispensable tool for sleep and chronobiology scientists when more objective measures (like actigraphy) are not viable.

 The questionnaire was presented by Till Roenneberg (LMU Munich), Anna Wirz-Justice (UPK Basel), and Martha Merrow (LMU Munich) in [2003](https://doi.org/10.1177/0748730402239679).
-Since them, it has been progressively optimized and translated to 13 languages.
+Since then, it has been progressively optimized and translated into 13 languages.

 You can learn more about MCTQ at
 <https://www.thewep.org/documentations/mctq>.

-### Wait, a R package for a questionnaire?
+### Wait, an R package for a questionnaire?

 MCTQ may look like a simple questionnaire, but it requires a lot of date/time manipulation.
-This can be real challenging, especially if you’re dealing with a large set of data.
+This can be really challenging, especially if you’re dealing with a large set of data.

-The main advantage to use the `mctq` package in your research is that you will have reliable tools, thoroughly tested, at your disposition, made and supported by a sleep science research group (GIPSO) from a well know university ([USP](https://www5.usp.br/)). `mctq` also helps with research reproducibility, since it’s a free and open source package that anyone can find and use.
+The main advantage to using `mctq` in your research is that you will have reliable tools, thoroughly tested, at your disposition, made and supported by a sleep science research group (GIPSO) from a well know university ([USP](https://www5.usp.br/)). `mctq` also helps with research reproducibility, since it’s a free and open-source package that anyone can find and use.

-This package is also equipped with several utility functions that allows you to easily convert and visualize your MCTQ data.
+This package is also equipped with several utility functions that allow you to easily convert and visualize your MCTQ data.
 It also provides fictional datasets for testing and learning purposes.